no-chris/chord-symbol/README.md

 - recognize most popular note naming schemes: `english`, `german` or `latin`;
 - recognize all kind of syntax of chords modifiers: `Major7` should work as well as `Δ7`;
 - recognize modifiers independently of the order they are written: `Cm7(#11)` should yield the same result than `C(#11)7m`, even if the latest is very unlikely to be written that way;
-- allow any combination of modifiers as long as they produce a valid suite of intervals (and even if the results might sound horrible).

 ### Efficiency